Understanding the Fiji Regions© FijiPocketGuide.com

 Taveuni

-Located off the southwestern shore of Vanua Levu, separated by the Somosomo Strait, Taveuni is Fiji’s third-largest island.
-Taveuni is nicknamed the “Garden Island” after its lush rainforest protected in the Bouma National Park.
+Taveuni is Fiji’s third-largest island, located off the southwestern shore of Vanua Levu, separated by the Somosomo Strait.
+Taveuni is nicknamed the “Garden Island” after its lush rainforest, which is protected in the Bouma National Heritage Park.
 The surrounding waters feature pearl farms, as well as marine reserves and off-shore islands with plenty of resort options.
+It also provides the most convenient access to the Rainbow Reef, one of the top scuba diving destinations in Fiji.

 Learn more about Taveuni in The Complete Guide to Taveuni.